Victoire Conen de Saint-Luc: Life

-Her parents were soon incriminated and accused of being her accomplices.
+De Saint-Luc's parents were soon incriminated and accused of being her accomplices.
 On 10 October 1793 her father Gilles Conen de Saint-Luc, former president of the Parliament of Brittany, her mother Francoise Marie du Bot, and Victoire were arrested and taken to Carhaix prison and from there to Quimper, then, separately, to Paris, where their file had been sent to the Revolutionary Tribunal.
 They found themselves in the prison of the Conciergerie.
 She had some talent for painting, and several portraits painted by her are preserved, some made in the prison.

-On 19 July 1794 Victoire and her parents appeared before the Revolutionary Court, which convened two days earlier to condemn to death as "fanatical and seditious" the Martyrs of Compiegne.
+On 19 July 1794 De Saint-Luc and her parents appeared before the Revolutionary Court, which convened two days earlier to condemn to death as "fanatical and seditious" the Martyrs of Compiegne.
 The De Saint-Lucs did not have legal counsel, nor an opportunity to explain or defend themselves.
 They were condemned to death as "enemies of the people, for having seconded the revolt of the Vendée brigands and fanaticism" and executed by guillotine in the Place de la Nation.
 Victoire asked to be executed first, telling her parents: "You taught me to live; with the grace of God, I will teach you how to die."
 Their corpses were thrown into a common grave hastily dug not far away, at the end of the garden of a convent of canonesses of St. Augustine which had been closed and requisitioned.
 This place is today Picpus Cemetery.